 I covered this to an extent earlier, but use case is important.
 If your illustration is the main feature, for example a large hero image, you have more freedom in the amount of colour you can use.
 Whereas if it’s a list of blog posts with individual featured images, you will be better served by keeping the colour restricted further.

 Don’t overwhelm small areas with lots of colour

 The balance of colour on the page is important, if many small images, have many colours, it’s going to feel busy and overwhelming.

 I have found using one or two stronger colours to be a good balance.
 Making use of neutral complementary tones for everything else.
 The aim is to bring focus to the main objects and again think of the surrounding areas.

 When shading and highlighting

-A successful set of illustrations feel consistent and harmonious.
+A successful set of illustrations feel harmonious together.
 Much of this is achieved through consistent stroke styles, highlights and shading.

 Make a range of tints